And I don’t use the word “abuse” lightly. (It’s not a word meant to be thrown around.)

 I don’t use the words “sexual assault” lightly either…

 I don’t want to minimize what anybody feels.
 People can always use whatever words they deem necessary.
-But sometimes serious-type words get potentially slightly overused, I think…
+But sometimes serious-type words get potentially slightly thrown around sometimes in certain situations, I think…

 So, I have been so afraid to use them.
-I don’t want to be blowing up a situation.
+I don’t want to be blowing up a situation to more than what it is.
 I don’t want to be playing a victim if it’s not fair.
 (I don’t want to be a victim generally at all, really…)

 But words are important.
 And sometimes they are appropriate.
 My therapist and I painstakingly go through literature about abuse, signs of it, the wheel of abuse, gaslighting behaviors, and all of that.
 And I literally highlight things that apply to him (and we end up with huge swaths of yellow paper).